Little Bear's Adventure's

 While driving the "Most Lonely Highway in America" through Nevada, I had to stop and play in the leaves.

-It was very convenient that they were raking leaves in front of the capital in Carson City.
+It was very convenient that they were raking leaves in front of the capitol in Carson City.

 I had to be quick playing in the leaves, because they were very quickly going into big bags.